-In order to test the theory, he created an easy experiment.
-To prove that the dog was producing salvia in anticipation of the food, he rang a bell every time he gave his dog some delicious dog food.
+To test the theory, he created an easy experiment.
+To prove that the dog was producing saliva in anticipation of the food, he rang a bell every time he gave his dog some delicious dog food.

 After a while, he rang the bell without giving his dog the food.

 Pavlov and his experiment with his cute salvia producing dog are way more than just a classical psychology lesson.
-Classical conditioning can be used as a tool to get rid of undesired behavior.
+Classical conditioning can be used as a tool to get rid of the undesired behaviour.

-Remember Operant conditioning is best suited for forming new habits.
-Meaning that our brain wants to repeat what is rewarded.
+Remember, operant conditioning is best suited for forming new habits, which means that our brain wants to repeat what is rewarded.